WSU-kduncan/cicd-3120-Brettw1419/README.md

 The container restart script ends the container currently running if there is one, removes unused containers, pulls the latest image and then runs it.
 ### Webhook task definition file

-The webhook task definition file is set up to execute the container restart script
+The webhook task definition file is set up to execute the container restart script.
+This can be seen in the hooks.json file within the repository.
 ### Setting up a webhook on the server
-#### Listener Creation
 Once the server is running, installing the webhook is the next step.
 I completed this through downloading GO and installing the webhook from GO's package manager.
 This was done with the following commands:

 `wget https://go.dev/dl/go1.18.1.linux-amd64.tar.gz` To download the installation files for go.